Length and width – driving licence theory

 The width of 260 cm is not exceeded, but what makes this prohibited is that the load protrudes 40 cm to one side.

 No load is sticking out, but the vehicle is wider than 260 cm.
 This means that it may not be driven on normal roads.

-- Forward protrusion: Mark.
+- Forward protrusion: Must be marked.

 - Exception: If the part protruding forward is shorter than 1 metre and it is clearly visible to other road users, it does not need to be marked.

 - Rear protrusion: Must be marked if the load protrudes by more than 1 metre.

 - Flags or similar in clear colours to both the front and rear.

 Marking in the dark (or if required by weather conditions)

 This is permitted.
 The maximum length of 24 metres is not exceeded, and, as the load protrudes by 3 and 4 metres, respectively, it has been correctly marked.

 - Front: Lamp with white light and white reflectors.